mitch-codes/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 # Issues of the above infrastructure

-- terminating SSL at the load balancer: this means that is no security for the data travelling from the load balamcer to the user and hence data is vulnarable.
+- terminating SSL at the load balancer: this means that is no security for the data travelling from the load balancer to the user and hence data is vulnerable.
-- SPOF: having one database that can be written on may lead to a pile up in a sitution where multiple people want to write data.
+- SPOF: having one database that can be written on may lead to a pile up in a situation where multiple people want to write data.